d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 ![Intel Skylake consumer quad-core CPU.](../img/skylake.svg) :label:`fig_skylake`

-:numref:`fig_skylake` depicts an Intel Skylake consumer grade quad-core CPU.
+:numref:`fig_skylake` depicts an Intel Skylake consumer-grade quad-core CPU.
 It has an integrated GPU, caches, and a ringbus connecting the four cores.
 Peripherals, such as Ethernet, WiFi, Bluetooth, SSD controller, and USB, are either part of the chipset or directly attached (PCIe) to the CPU.

 ### Microarchitecture